 Supporting robust reference prices (i.e. prices reflecting the product’s real market value based on underlying economic conditions) that are widely available to market participants.

-Promoting an effective near-market which enables all suppliers (and large industrial end-users) to buy the gas they need to cover their short-term requirements.
+Promoting effective short-term markets which enable all suppliers (and large industrial end-users) to buy the gas they need to cover their short-term requirements.

 To meet these objectives, the countries could oblige major natural gas importers/traders to trade a proportion of their imports via the forward and day-ahead market.